Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Experiments

 \section{Experiments}

-As in \citet{SVGD}, for all our experiments with \ac{SVGD}, \ac{U-DSVGD} and \ac{DSVGD}, we use the \ac{RBF} kernel $\mathrm{k}(x, x_0) = \exp(-||x - x_0 ||^{2}_{2}/h)$.
+As in \citet{SVGD}, for all our experiments with \ac{SVGD} and \ac{DSVGD}, we use the \ac{RBF} kernel $\mathrm{k}(x, x_0) = \exp(-||x - x_0 ||^{2}_{2}/h)$.
 The bandwidth $h$ is adapted to the set of particles used in each update by setting $h = \mathrm{med}^2/\log n$, where $\mathrm{med}$ is the median of the pairwise distances between the particles in the current iterate.
 The Gaussian kernel $\mathrm{K}(\cdot, \cdot)$ used for the KDEs has a bandwidth equal to $0.55$.
 Unless specified otherwise, we use AdaGrad with momentum to choose the learning rates $\epsilon$ and $\epsilon^\prime$ for (U-)DSVGD.
-For \ac{PVI} and conventional centralized \ac{GVI} \citep{PVI}, we use Gaussian approximate likelihoods, i.e., $t_k(\theta|\eta)=\mathcal{N}(\theta| \frac{-\eta_1}{2\eta_2}, \frac{-1}{2\eta_2})$ with natural parameters $\eta_1$ and $\eta_2 < 0$.
 Throughout, we fix the temperature parameter $\alpha = 1$ in (\ref{eq:main_minimization}).
 Finally, to ensure a fair comparison with distributed schemes, we run centralized schemes for the same total number $I\times L$ of iterations across all experiments.
-Additional results for all experiments can be found in Appendix \ref{app:additional_experiments} in the supplementary materials, which include also additional implementation details .
+Additional results for all experiments can be found in Appendix \ref{app:additional_experiments} in the supplementary materials, which include also additional implementation details.